HomeBlogLanguagesEnglish vocabulary

 A2-B1: build foundations

 Focus on the 2,000 most frequent words.
 Use short, simple examples.
-Prioritize vocabulary relevant to your real-life or professional contexts—words learned in meaningful context are retained better.
-Avoid exhaustive thematic lists (50 fruits, 40 professions) and prioritize functional vocabulary.
+Prioritize vocabulary relevant to your real-life or professional contexts -- words learned in meaningful context are retained better than words from abstract thematic lists.
+Avoid exhaustive thematic lists (50 fruits, 40 professions) and prioritize functional vocabulary that appears in everyday speech.

 B1-B2: enrich and refine

-Add intermediate-frequency words, nuance distinctions (look vs watch vs see), common phrasal verbs (give up, look forward to, put off), and frequent idioms.
-At this stage, collocations become a priority.
+Add intermediate-frequency words, nuance distinctions (look vs watch vs see; say vs tell vs speak vs talk), common phrasal verbs (give up, look forward to, put off), and frequent idioms.
+At this stage, collocations become a priority -- they are often what separates fluent production from textbook-correct but unnatural English.

 B2-C1: specialize and sharpen

 Beyond B2, lexical expansion becomes domain-specific.
-Build separate decks for your professional English field, academic English, or media English.
-At this level, most new cards should come from authentic reading: an unknown word found in an article or professional email becomes an immediate card candidate.
+Build separate decks for your professional English field (legal, medical, finance, tech), academic English, or media English.
+At this level, most new cards should come from authentic reading: an unknown word found in an article, professional email, or podcast transcript becomes an immediate card candidate.

 Practice